Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 process a dense matrix.
 We perform all filtration steps on the sparse matrix first, then convert it to a dense matrix.
 Luckily, all filtration steps have been applied to the meta\_data; we now only need to select the cells from the single cell count matrix.
-PS. this part was performed on the computing cluster.
+Please note this part was performed on the computing cluster.

 ``` r